 Figure 1 - Research Keywords Word Cloud

-Abstract - The American Occupational Therapy Foundation, in partnership with the American Occupational Therapy Association has started to maintain a database of research in the field.
+Abstract - The American Occupational Therapy Foundation (AOTF), in partnership with the American Occupational Therapy Association, has started to maintain a database of research in the field.
 We demonstrate how data visualizations can provide insights for building scientific networks, identifying scientific leaders for specific initiatives, and summarizing capacity to external stakeholder groups.
 We find that seven institutions have received 80% of total funding dollars.
-While research connected Strokes is the largest overall, research related to Autism spectrum disorders has grown from none in early years to being the top diagnosis area.
-Overall there are 29 different research areas funded between 1982-2016 with an approximate funding of $153 Million.
+While research connected to Stroke is the largest overall, research related to Autism Spectrum Disorder has grown from none in early years to being the top diagnosis area.
+Overall there are 29 different research areas funded between 1982 and 2016 with an approximate funding of $153 million.
 Three most researched areas are Autism, Stroke, and Sensory integration areas.
-Insights are limited to current data available and does not reflect all research in occupational therapy.
+Insights are limited to current data available and do not reflect all research in occupational therapy.
 We proved the need to expand upon the data collection efforts and use data based techniques for guiding future research.